Build a Custom URL Shortener Using Azure Functions and Cosmos DB

 Let’s break this definition down to its components:

-1. Lines 4–9 define the HTTP trigger.
-We’re defining a route that matches POST requests to the /register endpoint.
-The request is then made available on the req object.
+- Lines 4–9 define the HTTP trigger.
+We’re defining a route that matches

-2. Lines 12–14 define the HTTP response output, assigned from the return object’s property res.
+object. - Lines 12–14 define the HTTP response output, assigned from the return object’s property

 Once all the bindings are in place, the function itself is very straightforward: